DreamArtist++: Controllable One-Shot Text-to-Image Generation via Positive-Negative Adapter: Introduction

-\textbf{Our work.} In this paper, we propose a simple yet effective approach for one-shot text-to-image generation, named \emph{DreamArtist}, which learns a new concept by feeding only one reference image (not a reference set) to a pre-trained diffusion model.
-DreamArtist employs a learning strategy of \emph{positive-negative prompt-tuning (PNPT)} for balancing the tradeoff between the specified characteristic preservation of the reference and the generation controllability.
-Unlike the conventional prompt-tuning learning an embedding ($S_*$) from a perspective of positive guidance, our PNPT learns paired positive and negative embeddings ($S^p_*$ and $S^n_*$) based on the pre-trained text encoder $\mathcal{B}$ and denoising U-Net $\epsilon_\theta$.
-Specifically, $S^p_*$ aggressively captures the characteristics of the reference image while driving the model diversified generation; oppositely, $S^n_*$ introspects in a self-induced manner to rectify the deficiencies raised from the positive prompt in reverse.
-Intuitively, $S^n_*$ provides extra correctional information and facilitates rectifying the new concept from a differentiated (negative) aspect.
-Incorporating $S^n_*$ relaxes the optimization objective from the strict matching of the input reference and generated images, leading to highly-diverse image generation.
-Moreover, the controllability is also greatly improved, since the newly-learned concepts can be rendered with original visual content in a harmonious way.
-Since $S^n_*$ rectifies $S^p_*$ only, the other texts will not be disturbed too much.
-Extensive experiments have been conducted on the natural dataset LAION-2B~\cite{LAION} and the anime dataset Danbooru~\cite{danbooru2021}, demonstrating that our method substantially outperforms existing methods.
+In this work, we introduce \emph{DreamArtist}, a simple yet effective approach for one-shot text-to-image generation. \emph{DreamArtist} is designed to learn a new concept from a single reference image (not a reference set), utilizing a pre-trained diffusion model.
+This method incorporates a \emph{positive-negative adapter} learning strategy, which adeptly balances the preservation of the reference's specific characteristics with text-guided generation controllability.
+Contrary to traditional methods such as prompt-tuning or fine-tuning (including adapters like LoRA~\cite{LoRA}), which learn an embedding ($S_*$) or a model ($\epsilon_\theta$) through positive guidance, \emph{DreamArtist} acquires both positive and negative embeddings ($S^p_*$ and $S^n_*$) as well as adapters ($\phi^p$ and $\phi^n$).
+These embeddings and adapters are based on the pre-trained text encoder $\mathcal{B}$ and denoising U-Net $\epsilon_\theta$.
+Specifically, the positive components ($S^p_*$ and $\phi^p$) aggressively capture the characteristics of the reference image, thereby promoting diverse generation.
+Conversely, the negative components ($S^n_*$ and $\phi^n$) introspect in a self-induced manner to rectify the limitations inherent in the positive components.
+The inclusion of negative components introduces corrective information and facilitate rectifying the new concept from a differentiated (negative) aspect.
+The integration of these negative components relaxes the optimization objective, moving beyond a rigid adherence to the input reference.
+This shift facilitates the generation of highly diverse images and significantly enhances controllability, allowing the seamless integration of newly learned concepts with the original visual content.
+Importantly, since $S^n_*$ serves to rectifies $S^p_*$ specifically, the disturb on other textual features is minimal.
+We have conducted extensive experiments on the natural image dataset LAION-2B~\cite{LAION} and the anime dataset Danbooru~\cite{danbooru2021}.
+The results demonstrate that our \emph{DreamArtist} method achieves a substantial improvement over existing techniques.

 Overall, our contributions are summarized as follows: